BlaCkinkGJ/Flash-Translation-Layer/README.md

 ## How to get this project's documents

 You can get this program's documentation file by using `doxygen -s Doxyfile`.
+Also, you can get the flow of each function using `make flow`.